SIRCET

 Community Native Plant Nursery

-The Stewart Island Community Native Nursery was originally set up in 2002 as a partnership between SIRCET, the Department of Conservation and Dancing Star Foundation.
+The Stewart Island Community Native Plant Nursery was originally set up in 2002 as a partnership between SIRCET, the Department of Conservation and Dancing Star Foundation.

 The nursery we operate today has moved location since then to Traill Park at the centre of the Halfmoon Bay township.

 The nursery propagates many different native plants, both endemic to the island and introduced.
-It is a great resource for the local community, providing eco-sourced native species to replace weed species and for restoration projects at Lonnekers Beach, Mill Creek and Harrold’s Bay.
-Plants are also available to local residents for an affordable donation.
-Increasing the presence of natives in private gardens provides food for bird species protected by other SIRCET projects.
+It is a great resource for the local community, providing eco-sourced native species to replace weed species and for restoration projects at Lonnekers Beach, Mill Creek and Harrold Bay.

 Stewart Island and its surrounding islands are sites where nationally-significant threatened plant species grow.
 We are working on propagating a sustainable stock of these rare plants to reintroduce to key restoration sites, where deer and possum browse has led to these plants disappearing.